coreos/torus/README.md

 -v /path/to/data1:/data \
 -e STORAGE_SIZE=20GiB \
 -e ETCD_HOST=127.0.0.1 \
-quay.io/coreos/agro
+quay.io/coreos/torus
 ```

 #### Running on Kubernetes

-In the folder you'll find `agro-daemon-set.yaml`.
+In the folder you'll find `torus-daemon-set.yaml`.
 This example daemonset is almost all you need.

 ### 4) Check that everything is reporting in
 ```
-agroctl list-peers
+torusctl list-peers
 ```

 Should show your data nodes and their reporting status.
 Eg: